Wolfgang Leitner: Career

 After university Leitner worked in research for Vianova, an Austrian subsidiary of Hoechst AG.
 In 1981, he started working as a management consultant for McKinsey.
 In 1986, he founded the pharmaceutical company Genericon Pharma together with his former classmate Martin Bartenstein, who would later become a mininister in the Austrian government.
-Genericon Pharma’s Hungarian subsidiary Pharmavit achieved great success with effervescent tablets and generic drugs.
-In 1995, the company was bought by the US pharmaceutical group Bristol Myers Squibb for USD 110 million.
+Genericon Pharma's Hungarian subsidiary Pharmavit achieved great success with effervescent tablets and generic drugs.
+In 1995, the company was bought by the US pharmaceutical group Bristol Myers Squibb for US$110 million.

 Leitner joined Andritz AG as chief financial officer in 1987.
 In 1994, he became chief executive officer.
 In 1999, when Andritz AG was sold, Leitner acquired a 26 percent stake.
 In July 2021, Joachim Schönbeck was appointed as Leitner's successor as CEO of Andritz AG starting in April 2022.
 Leitner subsequently moved to the supervisory board.

 Private life

 Leitner is married, with two children, and lives in Graz, Austria.

-Leitner made the 2024 Forbes Billionaires List with an estimated wealth of US$ 2.7 billion, the sixth richest in Austria and 1238th richest person in the world.
+Leitner made the 2024 Forbes Billionaires List with an estimated wealth of US$2.7 billion, the sixth richest in Austria and 1238th richest person in the world.